haykgrigo3/haykgrigo3/README.md

 Undergraduate Researcher - Summer 2025

+- Conducting independent research under the mentorship of Dr. Proyash Podder at Muhlenberg College
 - Investigateing password vulnerabilities, researching why people choose bad passwords
 - Having a lot of fun learning about the basics of Cyber Security
 - Currently building a tool for password classification and analysis in Python